AishHen/Covid-Dashboard-Project-3/README.md

 **Project Contributors:**
 Aisha Henderson, Rajeshwari Radhakrishna and Kelly Blake

+**Project Description**
 The goal of this project was to create an interactive dashboard that allows end-users to view and explore COVID-19 data by country.
-We utilized the below-referenced datasets to understand the differences and global impact of COVID-19 over time, looking at areas such as total cases, total deaths, total vaccinations and new/active cases.
+We utilized the below-referenced datasets to understand the differences and global impact of COVID-19 over time.

+For the purpose of our research, we will be looking at areas such as total cases, total deaths, total vaccinations and new/active cases to compare and contrast this data between each country.

 **Datasets Utilized:**
 Daily Cases and Deaths by Date (1) // Vaccination Data (2)